akariba/Financial-Mathematics-and-Risk-management/README.md

 - partial legal names
 - truncated names
 - generic terms
-- aliases incorrectly promoted as separate entities
+- aliases incorrectly represented as separate entities
-- one CAGID assigned to clearly different companies
+- one CAGID assigned to unrelated companies
 - one company assigned several CAGIDs
 - corrupted identifiers
 - blank legal names
+- placeholder values
 - duplicate entries
-- placeholder values

-Examples of suspicious names:
+Explicitly check for suspicious names similar to:

 - as of Company
 - subject to Corp
 - which is Company